cpdevoto/bayesian-nets/README.md

 ## baysesian-net-core
 A simple library showing a fully functional Bayesian network with minimal functionality.
 This prototype supports the following features:
 * Construct a fixed model consisting of binary variables joined by directed edges.
-* For each variable, input the values for the associated conditional probability table.
+* For each variable, input the values for the associated conditional probability table (CPT).
 * Issue conditional probability queries against the network in order to answer questions.

 ### sample client code